vin136/Machine-Learning-Interview-Questions/machine_learning.md

     - Cost-Sensitive learning: If we have a cost-matrix $C_{ij}$,cost of classifying `i` as `j`,our loss is weighted avg.(weighted by the clsf's predicted probability)
     - class-balanced loss: reweigh the loss proportional to the `inv of #samples in that class`
     - Focal loss: teach the model to focus more on difficult classes

+**What is Bias and Variance tradeoff ?**

+It's an approach for capturing the generalizability of the algorithm.
+Another alternative would be VC analysis.

+Bias => captures how well we can approximate the target function with your model(hypothesis) class

+Variance => Captures how hard it's to zoom in on the best model or weights.
+How much does your model change between different samples from the population?

+Thus there is a trade-off, if we start with a complex model class, we have low bias but it's hard to pick or zoom in the optimal model due to variance.

+In the squared error setting it decomposes nicely into (bias^2 + variance + error).

 # ML Algorithms(classical)